iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 ## Files and Namespaces

+> In space no one can hear you quark.

 Code in Clojure projects is structured into separate files.
 Usually each file corresponds to a namespace identified by the file's path, so that the file `foo/bar/baz.clj` contains the namespace `foo.bar.baz`.
 This is a bit